projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

    corresponding part in the host's aperture.
 #.
 Otherwise, write to the virtual PCI configuration space of the vGPU.

-PCI configure space read scenario
+PCI Configure Space Read Scenario
 =================================

 Call sequence is almost the same as the write scenario above, but instead it calls the GVT's :ref:`intel_gvt_ops_interface` ``emulate_cfg_read`` to emulate the vGPU PCI config space read.

-GGTT read/write scenario
+GGTT Read/Write Scenario
 ========================

 GGTT's trap is set up in the PCI configure space write scenario above.

-MMIO read/write scenario
+MMIO Read/Write Scenario
 ========================

 MMIO's trap is set up in the PCI configure space write scenario above.

-PPGTT write-protection page set/unset scenario
+PPGTT Write-Protection Page Set/Unset Scenario
 ==============================================

 PPGTT write-protection page is set by calling ``acrn_ioreq_add_iorange``